tedharrison-rpc/reference-style-guidance/draft1.md

 **Note:**

+REVIEW:
-TODO note on emphasizing when to reference/cite the latest version vs. a specific version
+How to phrase when to reference/cite the latest version vs. a specific version?
+I like W3C way of doing this:

+> Unless intentionally referring to the latest document in a series, always refer
+> to specific W3C documents by using the "this version" URI.

+Is this guidance we should include on this page?

 ## General Web Content ("Web" vs "Internet"? does it matter?)